ADHD & Relationships: A Clinical Skills Training for Therapists

 Fairness conflicts

-Yet most individual and couples therapist can benefit from more formal training in addressing ADHD within relational systems.
+Yet most individual and couples therapists can benefit from more formal training in addressing ADHD within relational systems.

 This training fills that gap.